rlofc/cage/README.md

 =============================================================================================

-Cage is an elementary game development library that has a naive and simple design in the spirit of less is more (or worse is better).
+Cage is an elementary game development library that has a naive design in the spirit of less is more (or worse is better).
 It favors readability over flexibility and ease-of-use over a rich set of features (read: it's barely usable).